-With regard to cleaning uses, phosphates are used in automatic dish detergents and laundry detergents to help soften water and remove soil, oil, and grease.
+Phosphates are used in automatic dish detergents and laundry detergents to help soften water and remove soil, oil and grease.
 They also help prevent spotting and film build-up in automatic dish detergents.
 Due to their ability to cut through soap scum and mineral build-up, they are sometimes used in tile and porcelain cleaning products.
 In addition, phosphates may be used in specialty cleaners, such as concrete cleaners.